 One of the central claims of Sam Harris’s 2014 book, Waking Up: A Guide to Spirituality Without Religion, is that “Consciousness is the one thing in this universe that cannot be an illusion” (Harris 2014, 51-79).
-I think this is false, but not because he’s wrong that consciousness “cannot be an illusion”; it’s because consciousness is not “the one thing” in this universe that cannot be an illusion.
-There is something else, closely related to consciousness, that also cannot be an illusion yet Harris overlooks.
-To see this we must first understand Harris’ claim about consciousness.
+I can think of another: our ability to reason.
+I just cannot fathom how Harris, a proponent of reason, couldn’t think of it!
+To see why we must first understand Harris’s claim about consciousness.

 The undoubtability of consciousness